YukSing12/lightweight-OCR/README.md

 The structure of FPN-D is shown below.
 <img src=./images/FPND.png width="100%">

+### **Implementation Details**
+Details of different models can refer to [Table](#performance).

+We use Adam optimizer with parameters beta1 of 0.9 and beta2 of 0.999 to train all models for 200 epochs, setting learning rate to 0.001, regularization parameter to 1e-5 and adpoting cosine learning rate schedule.

+### **Conclusion**
+This project was undertaken to obtain a lightweight model from model pruning and compact model designing.
+One of the more significant findings to emerge from this project is that [Feature Pyramid Networks(FPN)](https://arxiv.org/abs/1612.03144) outputs aggregated features and helps to imrpove the recognition accuracy.
+Our final model reaches a training accuracy of 0.9670625 but a test accuracy of 0.735, which occurs overfitting.
+Therefore, the project was limited in several ways.
+First, the hyperparameters of training are not optimal.
+Adjust regularization parameter might alleviate overfitting.
+Second, the data is not preprocessed well.
+Data cleaning and data augmentation technology, e.g., removing dirty data, generating more data, can improve accuracy.
+Third, the neck and head of the model can be further optimized.
+Inspired by [PlugNet](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123600154.pdf), we also try to plug in a super-resolution unit to solve the low-quality text recognition problem but did not obtain a considerable result.

 ## Overall Directory Structure
 The overall directory structure of lightweight-OCR is introduced as follows: